iudragon/django_deploytodotasker_documentation/README.md

 `python manage.py startapp deploytodotaskerapp`

-**Output:** You will see deploytodotaskerapp inside deploytodotaskerapp project folder
+**Output:** You will see deploytodotaskerapp inside deploytodotasker project folder

 As we create new app, we need to tell django about this.